 From the seven synthetic scenes, we synthesize two sensor types, LiDAR and RGB-D, for a total of 14 datasets.
 For both sensor types, measurements are synthesized from a grid of free space positions in the scene.
 LiDAR data is synthesized with 360 horizontal and 180 vertical angular increments, ranging between $[-\pi,\pi) \times [-\pi/2,\pi/2]$.
 RGB-D data is synthesized from six uniform camera orientations, with an image resolution of $640 \times 480$, and horizontal and vertical fields of view of $94^\circ \times 77^\circ$.
 For each scene, we sample 20 random test viewpoints (40 for Allensville), which were visually confirmed to be representative of possible camera poses in real applications.

 ScanNet~\cite{dai2017scannet} provides real RGB-D images captured along a trajectory.
 During training, the RGB images are linearly interpolated to align with the depth images of resolution $640\times 480$.
-We found the quality of the reference mesh from ScanNet is insufficient for generating SDDF ground truths, and used this dataset for qualitative comparison only.
-The views for comparison are generated by randomly selecting and perturbing waypoints of the trajectory ($\calU_{[-0.2, 0.2]}$ for each dimension of the translation, and $\calU_{[-\pi,\pi]}$ for the yaw angle) so that the rendered views are representative.
+We found that the quality of the reference mesh from ScanNet is insufficient for generating SDDF ground truths; thus, we used this dataset for qualitative comparison only.
+The views for comparison are generated by randomly selecting and perturbing waypoints of the trajectory ($\calU_{[-0.2, 0.2]}$ for each dimension of the translation and $\calU_{[-\pi,\pi]}$ for the yaw angle) so that the rendered views are representative.

 \textbf{Experiment Setup:} The LiDAR and RGB-D datasets are used as follows.
 For our method, we consider both the LiDAR and RGB-D cases.
-When using the RGB-D datasets with our method, we only use the depth images, and apply $20\times$ downsampling ($5\times$ for Replica Hotel), to achieve similar ray density as the LiDAR dataset.
-Similarly, for \sdfbaseline, we consider both LiDAR and RGB-D datasets, and use all range measurements in either the LiDAR or depth images, along with additional data augmentations of near-surface samples and free-space samples necessary for stable training \cite{instantngp2022}.
+When using the RGB-D datasets with our method, we only use the depth images and apply $20\times$ downsampling ($5\times$ for Replica Hotel) to achieve a similar ray density as the LiDAR dataset.
+Similarly, for \sdfbaseline, we consider both LiDAR and RGB-D datasets and use all range measurements in either the LiDAR or depth images, along with additional data augmentations of near-surface samples and free-space samples necessary for stable training~\cite{instantngp2022}.
 For Nerfacto and RaDe-GS, we only consider the RGB-D case, as they do not support rendering LiDAR data.
 RaDe-GS is trained with and without RGB (i.e., either depth-only or RGB-D), whereas Nerfacto is only trained with RGB-D, as RGB is necessary for training Nerfacto.
-RaDe-GS is trained with $2\times$ downsampling due to GPU memory limitation, and Nerfacto is trained using the full dataset.
+RaDe-GS is trained with $2\times$ downsampling due to GPU memory limitations, while Nerfacto is trained using the full dataset.

 Our method uses 128 ellipsoids (256 for Gibson Allensville) to fit an SDDF prior of the scene.
-In contrast, RaDe-GS uses $5\%$ of the range measurements ($3\%$ for Allensville due to GPU memory limit) to initialize one Gaussian per each measurement, which yields many more Gaussians than our ellipsoids.
-Further training details are provided in Appendix~\ref{sec:appdx_training_details}.
+In contrast, RaDe-GS uses $5\%$ of the range measurements ($3\%$ for Allensville due to GPU memory limits) to initialize one Gaussian for each measurement, which yields many more Gaussians than our ellipsoids.
+Further training details are provided in Supplemental~\ref{sec:appdx_training_details}.